george-mcintyre/pvxs/documentation/spvaauth.rst

 - :ref:`pvacms` uses method-specific libraries for verification

-Included Reference Site Authentication Methods
+Included Reference Authenticators
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Though it is recommended that you create your own site-specific authentication methods PVXS provides four reference implementations:
+Though it is recommended that you create your own site-specific Authenticators PVXS provides four reference implementations:

-- ``authnstd`` : Standard - Basic credentials
+- ``authnstd`` : Standard Authenticator - Uses explcitly specified and unverified credentials
-- ``authnkrb`` : Kerberos - Kerberos credentials
+- ``authnkrb`` : Kerberos Authenticator - Kerberos credentials verified by the KDC
-- ``authnldap``: LDAP     - Kerberos credentials verified in LDAP directory
+- ``authnldap``: LDAP Authenticator     - Login to LDAP directory to establish identity
-- ``authnjwt`` : JWT      - JWT tokens
+- ``authnjwt`` : JWT Authenticator      - JWT tokens obtained by OAuth and verified against the token issuer

-As a norm you should generate certificates in the ``PENDING_APPROVAL`` state unless the authentication mechanism includes a verifier.

 authstd Configuration and Usage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This authentication method is used for basic credentials.
+This Authenticator is used for explicitly specified and unverified credentials.
 It can be used to create a certificate with a username and hostname.

 - `CN` field in the certificate will be the logged in username